 Also you can see the largest Chinese Buddhist Temple in Malaysia, Kek Lok Si.

 Like…all of it.
-Try the coconut ice cream, white coffee, nasi lemak, roti, satay, oyster omelette, pie tee, just to name a few.
+Try the coconut ice cream, white coffee, nasi lemak, roti, satay, oyster omelet, pie tee, just to name a few.
 Here are some places that I loved:

 The nightlife ain’t too bad here.
 The hot spot for bars is Love Lane.
 Another bar I really liked is called Y Not and has a friendly fun staff, serves food and is always a good time.